amalyam/aisle-be-there/README.md

 ## What is Aisle Be There and how was it built?

 [Aisle Be There](https://tcl-69-smart-shopping-list.web.app/) is a “smart” shopping list app that learns your buying habits and helps you remember what you’re likely to need to buy on your next shopping trip.
 The app was built [collaboratively](https://github.com/amalyam/aisle-be-there/blob/main/CONTRIBUTORS.md) using Firebase, React, JavaScript, NodeJS, HTML, and CSS.
 Firebase was used for authentication and storage.
-The app was buit with an emphasis on accessibility.
+The app was buit with an emphasis on accessibility, and we used Agile methodologies to drive our process.

+Over the 10 week development process, I:
+- contributed to 14 merged pull requests, enhancing various features and fixing bugs, leading to a reduction in crashes and optimizing accessibility and useability in line with WCAG 2 standards
+- engaged in 50+ hours of pair programming with my teammates
+- performed 11+ code reviews to ensure code quality

 Explore the app here: https://tcl-69-smart-shopping-list.web.app/